2SLS with Multiple Treatments: Application: The Effects of Incarceration and Conviction

 \section{Application: The Effects of Incarceration and Conviction}

 In this section, we show how our results can be applied in practice.
-In particular, we consider identifying the effects of conviction and incarceration on defendant recidivism in a random judge IV design.
-The application of 2SLS to this case has recently been considered in several studies \citep{BhullerEtAl2020,Humphries2022,Kamat2023}.\footnote{\citet{Humphries2022} and \citet{Kamat2023} also consider alternative approaches beyond 2SLS.} We first discuss the conditions required for 2SLS to assign proper weights in this setting and then test these conditions using data from \citet{BhullerEtAl2020}.
+Following \citet{Humphries2022} and \citet{Kamat2023}, we consider the identification of the effects of conviction and incarceration on defendant recidivism in a random judge IV design.\footnote{\citet{Humphries2022} and \citet{Kamat2023} also consider alternative approaches beyond 2SLS.} We first discuss the conditions required for 2SLS to assign proper weights in this setting and then test these conditions using data from \citet{BhullerEtAl2020}.